lpsantil/rt0/README.md

 See [STATS.md][20] to see how rt0 fares.
 See the [musl libc comparison][0] to see how other libc's fare.

+You might be interested in Linux native/built-in and fairly portable [nolibc header][26].

 ## Building
 Try:
 * `make`